 Choose a reliable email service provider

 As you collect email subscribers, you will need the right email service provider (ESP) to deliver content to your subscribers.
-An ESP (like ConvertKit ) offers email services that make it easy to both collect email subscribers and send email campaigns to your subscribers.
+An ESP (like ConvertKit ) offers email services that facilitate both collecting email subscribers and sending email campaigns to your subscribers.
 Some offer a high degree of individual targeting based on specific actions a subscriber has taken on your website.

 In my opinion, there are three main candidates when it comes to choosing an email service provider for your blog marketing efforts:

-Any of these three would be a solid choice for managing your email marketing, but for those just starting out and needing a 100% free tool, I recommend using MailChimp's service.
-You can collect up to 2 email subscribers for free with MailChimp, which is a great way to experiment with email in your blog marketing mix.
+Any of these three would be a solid choice for managing your email marketing, but for those just starting out and needing a completely free tool, I recommend using MailChimp.
+You can collect up to 2,000 email subscribers for free with MailChimp, which is a great way to start experimenting with email marketing for your blog.

-Once your subscriber list approaches around 2 people, I highly recommend you upgrade to ConvertKit , where you'll unlock all the email marketing features you'll need to build a profitable business around your blog.
+Once your subscriber list approaches approximately 2,000 people, I highly recommend you switch to ConvertKit , where you'll unlock all the email marketing features you'll need to build a profitable business around your blog.

 Some of my favorite features that come with ConvertKit include: